About Manushya’s Founder:

 Prior to founding Manushya, Emilie was the Asia Regional Director of the nonprofit UPR-Info and served as a Human Rights and Advocacy Officer with the United Nations Development Programme (UNDP), in New York and Bangkok, protecting the human rights of the LGBTIQ+ community and People Living with HIV.
 She also worked for Transparency International Thailand and the French Ministry of Foreign Affairs in Paris upon graduating with her Master of Laws in Public International Law and a Postgraduate Law Degree in International Administration, both from the Sorbonne Law School, Université Paris I Panthéon-Sorbonne, France.

 In addition to Manushya, Emilie sits on the Scientific Board of the René Cassin Foundation (the International Institute for Human Rights in Strasbourg, France), where she teaches the Protection of Human Rights in Asia during its summer sessions.
 Since February 2022, Emilie is one of the Moderators of the Symposium on Strength and Solidarity for Human Rights, a multi-year project bringing together human rights leaders to provoke new efforts and energy for building organizational strength and increased solidarity across the human rights field.
 In July 2022, Emilie joined the Advisory Council of ICNL (the International Center for Not-For-Profit Law), comprised of global leaders who help shape its direction.
+Since 2023, Emilie is part of the Coordination Committee of the OECD-Watch, where she serves as the Asia Representative.

 In May 2022, Emilie received the Leader by Head and Heart Award, under the patronage of the Asian Network.
 See her speech receiving the award here.